 Coles began her journalism journey in a place very different from magazines, as a news reporter for The Guardian and The Times of London.

 On an episode of Business Insider’s podcast, “Success!
 How I Did It,” Coles told Alyson Shontell that she decided to change from newspaper journalism to magazine journalism because she believes the lifestyle of a magazine editor is more flexible and would allow her to raise a family.
+This shift was motivated by her desire to explore a career path that would provide support for working parents and offer benefits for working parents through its more flexible nature.

 Coles stated, “I always urge women to aim for the highest job they can get because you get more money and you get more support and you get more control, and those are the three things that actually make life easier.”